 In addition, she used her attenuated sense of hearing to excel in music and singing.
 She has a beautiful voice.
 This writer was amazed when October was able to tell her what the pitch of her and other peoples voices are!

-This Easter, October was seen at First United Methodist Church, participating in the spectacular “Service of the Shadows,” the story of the Last Supper, on Maundy Thursday.
+This Easter, October was spotted at First United Methodist Church, participating in the spectacular “Service of the Shadows,” the story of the Last Supper, on Maundy Thursday.
 There was October, singing with her beautiful voice, and reading the musical score in Braille.

 Eloise Woodward started painting as a means of recovering from her mental illness at the age of 27.
 She has bi-polar disorder.